omarelbably/AppiumAutomationDemo/README.md

 **AppiumAutomationDemo** is a modular, scalable automation framework built for Android mobile application testing using Appium.
 The framework is designed for easy onboarding, rapid test development, and maintainability.

 > **Note:** This repository focuses exclusively on Android automation.
-Components and configurations for iOS are not included or supported. 🟢🤖
+Components and configurations for iOS are not yet included or supported. 🟢🤖

 ---